flaviankyande/github-slideshow/_posts/e _posts/0000-01-02-flaviankyande.md

 layout: slide
 title: “Welcome to our second slide!”
 ---
-"Nothing inspires cleanliness more than an unexpected guest." - Radhika Munda Use the left arrow to go back!
+title: "Nothing inspires cleanliness more than an unexpected guest." - Radhika Munda
+---
+Use the left arrow to go back!